awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

    1. For **Image**, enter the name of the image that's used to launch the container\.
 By default, all the images in the Docker Hub registry are available\.
 You can also specify other repositories in *repository\-url/image:tag* format\.
 The parameter can be up to 255 characters in length\.
 It can contain uppercase and lowercase letters, numbers, hyphens \(\-\), underscores \(\_\), colons \(:\), periods \(\.\), forward slashes \(/\), and number signs \(\#\)\.
 The parameter maps to `Image` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `IMAGE` parameter of [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 **Note**
 Docker image architecture must match the processor architecture of the compute resources that they're scheduled on\.
-For example, ARM\-based Docker images can only run on ARM\-based compute resources\.
+For example, Arm based Docker images can only run on Arm based compute resources\.
       + Images in Amazon ECR Public repositories use the full `registry/repository[:tag]` or `registry/repository[@digest]` naming conventions \(for example, `public.ecr.aws/registry_alias/my-web-app:latest`\)\.
       + Images in Amazon ECR repositories use the full `registry/repository:tag` naming convention \(for example, `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app:latest`\)\.
       + Images in official repositories on Docker Hub use a single name \(for example, `ubuntu` or `mongo`\)\.